jadbox/ASwiftPromise/README.md

 This is a simple (working) Promise library for Apple's Swift language.
-Since it's becomming more like Rx than a Promise library, I'll be changing the naming convensions soon.
+Since it's becomming more like Rx than a Promise library, I'll be changing the naming conventions soon.

 Futures and Promises can be hot (default) and cold.
 Cold streams cache their history and replay it to new handlers.